 The answer was no. So I stopped drinking coke and reduced my sugar intake.

-My desired identity that of a club-level tennis player drove me to change behaviors that would hinder the pursuit of my goal.
+My desired identity as a club-level tennis player drove me to change behaviors that would hinder the pursuit of my goal.

 Understanding who we are or want to be is often the missing ingredient in goal setting.